 It’s completely legal for landlords to charge tenants late fees if they don’t pay their rent on time.
 However, in order to be enforceable, late fees must be included in the lease agreement signed by tenant and landlord, and they must comply with local law.
 There are no federal laws regarding late fees for rent, but some states restrict how much tenants can be charged.

-Late Fee Restrictions
+Late Fee Restrictions, by State

 More than a dozen states have laws governing how much tenants can be charged in late fees.
 The states with specific laws restricting late fees include: